 Step 7: Place Your Order

 You’ve done the hard work!
 Now it’s time to sit back and watch the stats roll in.
-And remember – successful advertising is all about trial and error.
+Remember that part of successful advertising is the oft-dreaded trial and error period.

-If you don’t reach your goal after the first round, consider not only what may need adjusting but whether or not the goal you set was fair to begin with.
-Adjust your expectations – and your budget – accordingly, and you’ll set yourself up for success next time around.
+If you don’t reach your goal after the first round, consider not only what may need adjusting but whether or not the goal you set was fair, to begin with.
+Adjust your expectations and budget accordingly, and you’ll set yourself up for success next time around.